mikedefrancis/vimrc/README.md

       If you hate what I did, feel free to change whatever you want If you have suggestions, let me know

+* Help

+      :help                  - view general help
+      :help <key-combo>      - see what default vim commands I clobbered for the key sequence specified :help nerdcommenter    - view commenting plugin help :help nerdtree         - view file searching help :help easymotion       - view navigation plugin help :help ctrlp            - view help for fuzzy file searching :help ack              - view help for ack multi-file search (not accurate if silversearcher-ag is installed which it is by my script)

 * I believe that people should get credit for making the internet a better place.
 Many props to Sebastian Karlson from whom the vim stuff on this page has been copied and tweaked (https://github.com/sebbekarlsson)

 ## Installing CTRL-VIM